https://docs.xarray.dev/en/stable/_static/dataset-diagram-logo.png

 return (x - y) ** 2

-We can apply this manually by extracting the underlying numpy array
+We can apply squared_error manually by extracting the underlying numpy array

 numpy_result = squared_error(ds.air.data, 1)